moimikey/awesome-simple-english/README.md

 # 📖 awesome-simple-english

-english is, like, hard. here are some easy to read articles.
+Here are some easy-to-digest articles.

 ## Databases